-It is very important to note that chkdsk was designed to work with healthy hard drives only, and its primarily function was to fix bad sectors or other logical system errors only.
+It is very important to note that chkdsk was designed to work with healthy hard drives only, and its primary function was to fix bad sectors or other logical system errors only.

 During the scanning process, chkdsk is checking a hard drive for errors.
 Once found, it is copying the data from the problematic areas on the disk platters and remapping them to the good areas on that same disk platter.
 These bad sectors are called “soft bad sectors” which are occurring due to bad data writing in most cases.